'e-G8' summit divided over policing Internet

 Other e-G8 guests include the the founder of the vast social networking site Facebook, Mark Zuckerberg, who is due to speak at the close of the forum on Wednesday.

 With blogs and Tweets oiling the wheels of revolution in some countries and scans and downloads sparking trade disputes in others, the stakes are high for leaders seeking to profit from the web but also to rein in online crime.

 Google has clashed with authorities and major publishers in France over its book-scanning activities for its online library.

 Sarkozy meanwhile has passed a law that makes web users liable to prosecution if they illegally download films and music.

-For some observers, including countless voices online, the split in interests between web users, governments and big businesses threatened to render the e-G8 useless.
+For some observers, including countless voices online, the split in interest between web users, governments and big businesses threatens to render the e-G8 useless.